nf-core/smrnaseq/docs/usage.md

 ### `mirtrace_species` or `mirgenedb_species`

-It should point to the 3-letter species name used by [miRBase](https://www.mirbase.org/help/genome_summary.shtml) or [MirGeneDB](https://www.mirgenedb.org/browse).
+It should point to the 3-letter species name used by [miRBase](https://www.mirbase.org/browse) or [MirGeneDB](https://www.mirgenedb.org/browse).
 Note the difference in case for the two databases.

 ### miRNA related files

 Different parameters can be set for the two supported databases.
 By default `miRBase` will be used with the parameters below.

 - `mirna_gtf`: If not supplied by the user, then `mirna_gtf` will point to the latest GFF3 file in miRbase: `https://mirbase.org/download/CURRENT/genomes/${params.mirtrace_species}.gff3`
-- `mature`: points to the FASTA file of mature miRNA sequences. `https://mirbase.org/download/mature.fa`
+- `mature`: points to the FASTA file of mature miRNA sequences.
+Default: `https://mirbase.org/download/mature.fa`
-- `hairpin`: points to the FASTA file of precursor miRNA sequences. `https://mirbase.org/download/hairpin.fa`
+- `hairpin`: points to the FASTA file of precursor miRNA sequences.
+Default: `https://mirbase.org/download/hairpin.fa`

 If MirGeneDB should be used instead it needs to be specified using `--mirgenedb` and use the parameters below.

-- `mirgenedb_gff`: The data can not be downloaded automatically (URLs are created with short term tokens in it), thus the user needs to supply the gff file for either his species, or all species downloaded from `https://mirgenedb.org/download`.
-The total set will automatically be subsetted to the species specified with `--mirgenedb_species`.
+- `mirgenedb_gff`: The GFF file cannot be downloaded automatically due to the presence of short-term tokens in the URLs.
+Therefore, the user must manually provide the GFF file, either for their species of interest or for all species, by downloading it from [MirGeneDB](https://mirgenedb.org/download).
+The provided dataset will be automatically filtered based on the species specified with the `--mirgenedb_species` parameter.
-- `mirgenedb_mature`: points to the FASTA file of mature miRNA sequences.
-Download from `https://mirgenedb.org/download`.
+- `mirgenedb_mature`: This parameter should point to the FASTA file containing mature miRNA sequences.
+The file can be manually downloaded from [MirGeneDB](https://mirgenedb.org/download).
-- `mirgenedb_hairpin`: points to the FASTA file of precursor miRNA sequences.
-Download from `https://mirgenedb.org/download`.
-Note that MirGeneDB does not have a dedicated `hairpin` file, but the `Precursor sequences` are to be used.
+- `mirgenedb_hairpin`: This parameter should point to the FASTA file containing precursor miRNA sequences.
+Note that MirGeneDB does not offer a dedicated hairpin file, but the precursor sequences can be downloaded from [MirGeneDB](https://mirgenedb.org/download) and used instead.

 ### Genome

 - `fasta`: the reference genome FASTA file
-- `bt_indices`: points to the folder containing the `bowtie2` indices for the genome reference specified by `fasta`. **Note:** if the FASTA file in `fasta` is not the same file used to generate the `bowtie2` indices, then the pipeline will fail.
+- `bowtie_index`: points to the folder containing the `bowtie` indices for the genome reference specified by `fasta`. **Note:** if the FASTA file in `fasta` is not the same file used to generate the `bowtie` indices, then the pipeline will fail.

 ### Contamination filtering